alvr-org/ALVR/README.md

 - Bad streaming quality (Sometimes stops, laggy or broken picture)
     - We will add the functionality to change streaming resolution and bitrate.
     - Connect 5GHz 802.ac Wi-Fi or Connect Wired LAN to headset.
+- If you get "A key component of Steam VR isnt working properly" error
+    - Check the graphic driver is updated

 ## Uninstallation
 - Execute driver\_uninstall.bat in driver folder